Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Keep It Indoors

-The best way to keep your cat safe during snowy weather is to keep it indoors until the storm passes.
-Even outdoor shelters can be dangerous because whiteout conditions can occur that can cause your cat to become disoriented and unable to find its way home.
-Cats kept indoors will not get lost, nor will they need to worry about sudden temperature drops.
+The best way to keep your cat safe during snowy weather is to keep them indoors until the storm passes.
+Even outdoor shelters can be dangerous because whiteout conditions can cause your cat to become disoriented and unable to find their way home.
+Cats kept indoors will not get lost or need to worry about sudden temperature drops.

 abyssinian cat by the window